 Call The Bond Company or Broker

 This is a very easy and often ignored step.
 Unfortunately, fraud exists, and you may be holding what looks like a legitimate surety bond from a highly rated and T-Listed bond company.
 But what if the bond is fraudulent?
 You may find yourself without the protection you thought you had.
 Each bond will have the name of the issuing company on it.
 It’s a good practice to pick up the phone and call that surety bond company or the issuing broker and make sure the bond is valid and binding.

 Avoid Individual Surety Bonds

 The verification techniques we have discussed to this point involved “Corporate” surety bond companies.
 These are typically large, highly rated companies with significant liquid assets to pay claims.
 The alternative are “Individual” surety bond companies.
 These bond companies are not rated by agencies such as AM Best and are often backed by fraudulent or questionable assets as is the case in this article by ENR.
-Usually, this fraud isn’t discovered until there is a claim and there are no assets to back it up.
+Usually, this fraud is not discovered until there is a claim and there are no assets to back it up.
 Sometimes, the Principal ends up paying the bond premium twice because the bond is flat out rejected.
-Don’t fall victim to one of these schemes.
+Do not fall victim to one of these schemes.
 Make sure your bond is issued by a “Corporate” surety bond company.

 If you are a contractor who needs a surety bond and someone with the expertise to help you, contact MG Surety today.
 We want to be your bond broker for life!